RedisAI/FraudDetectionDemo/README.md

 Redis instance is launched with RedisAI module loaded (by running `redislabs/redisai:latest` docker).
 RedisAI allows you to store and execute AI/ML pre-trained models in Redis.
 The models can be written in Pytorch, Tensorflow or any other ML framework (XGBoot, scikit-learn) allowing models to be exported to ONNX.

 ### [Data Loader](https://github.com/RedisAI/FraudDetectionDemo/blob/master/dataloader/load.py)
-Historical feature data of credit card transactions is loaded into Redis from [`data/creditcard.csv` file](https://media.githubusercontent.com/media/RedisAI/FraudDetectionDemo/master/dataloader/data/creditcard.csv), using redis-py (Redis' official python client).
+Historical data of credit card transactions processed into features is loaded into Redis from [`data/creditcard.csv` file](https://media.githubusercontent.com/media/RedisAI/FraudDetectionDemo/master/dataloader/data/creditcard.csv), using redis-py (Redis' official python client).
 Every transaction is [stored in Redis](https://github.com/RedisAI/FraudDetectionDemo/blob/master/dataloader/load.py#L31) as a hash with the following structure:
 - The key is `<time_stamp>_<index>{tag}`, where `<index>` is used to differentiate between keys which correspond to transactions that have occurred in the same timestamp, and `{tag}` is used to ensure that all hashes are stored in the same shard (when using clustered environment).
 - The hash value is a dictionary that contains 29 numeric features ("v0", "v1", ... "v28") that represent the transaction, and another field ("amount") specifying the amount of money to transfer in the transaction.